cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 ## beginNewMatch

-This object will primarily be sent by the server to clients.
+This object will be sent by the server to clients.
 This object will be sent by the server to the two clients who recently began a new match.
 It represents the beginning of a new match.

 ```javascript
 {